 This very simple convention recognizes that profit occurs over time, and we cannot usefully speak of profit until we define the length of the period.
 The maximum length normally used is one year.
-This does not, of course, preclude the preparation of statements for shorter periods as well, although a formal period for published statements is often one year.
+This does not, of course, preclude the preparation of statements for shorter periods as well.
 Increasingly, large businesses are reporting externally on a half-yearly or quarterly interim basis, and they may be reporting internally on a monthly basis.